Matthew 5:1-48

 Jesus did not come to make the OT obsolete.

-He strongly affirms ('verily'-GK= 'amen', surely, truly, of a truth) that even the smallest Hebrew letter ('jot') and the smallest ornament over a Hebrew letter ('tittle') will not be forgotten.
+With the word 'verily' {GK= amen, surely, truly, of a truth}, He strongly affirms that even the smallest Hebrew letter ('jot') and the smallest ornament over a Hebrew letter ('tittle') will not be forgotten.
 All that is commanded and foretold will be completed.

 Has the Law gone out of date?
 Can I disregard it?